Skip to main content

 For information about coverage of over-the-counter at-home tests, please visit the “FAQs about Insurance Coverage of Over-the-Counter At-Home Coronavirus (COVID-19) Tests” section of this page.

-3. Will I be subject to higher cost-sharing if I unintentionally receive care from out-of-network specialists in an in-network hospital?
+4. Will I be subject to higher cost-sharing if I unintentionally receive care from out-of-network specialists in an in-network hospital?

 No. The Illinois Insurance Code prohibits health insurance issuers from charging higher out-of-pocket expenses to an enrollee who sees an out-of-network provider at an in-network facility if there are no in-network providers available.
 However, if you willfully choose a non-network provider when an in-network provider is readily available, you might be subject to higher out-of-pocket expenses.

-4. What if I have health concerns that require emergency medical services?
+5. What if I have health concerns that require emergency medical services?

 Insurance carriers must cover emergency services for an emergency medical condition at in-network levels regardless of which provider performs the services.
 Emergency services include transportation services, such as ambulance services, as well as inpatient and outpatient hospital services that are needed to evaluate or stabilize the patient.
-Many individuals who have contracted COVID 19 have not required emergency services.
+Many individuals who have contracted COVID-19 have not required emergency services.
 Still, exceptional circumstances may arise.

-5. Should I fill or refill my current prescription drugs in anticipation of an emergency?
+6. Should I fill or refill my current prescription drugs in anticipation of an emergency?

 The CDC and American Red Cross recommend that households maintain at least a 30-day supply of any prescription drugs used by household members at all times to prepare for unexpected events.
 The Department has encouraged health insurance carriers to do all that they can to allow people to get more than a 30-day supply of a prescription drug at one time, subject to the limits of the prescription written by the treating healthcare provider.
 The Department does not recommend stockpiling prescriptions that are highly susceptible to abuse, such as opioids that may be restricted to 7-day prescriptions.

-6. Can my insurance carrier cancel or refuse to renew my insurance policy if I am diagnosed with COVID 19 or a preexisting respiratory illness?
+7. Can my insurance carrier cancel or refuse to renew my insurance policy if I am diagnosed with COVID 19 or a preexisting respiratory illness?

 No. The Illinois Insurance Code prohibits individual or group accident and health insurance carriers from imposing any pre-existing condition exclusions, including in connection with COVID 19.
 Federal law and state regulations provide protections against preexisting condition exclusions in health insurance coverage, as well.
 However, preexisting condition consumer protections do not apply to short-term, limited-duration health insurance coverage or excepted benefit policies.

-7. Where can I find more information about COVID 19?
+8. Where can I find more information about COVID 19?

-View up to date information on how Illinois is handling COVID 19 from the Illinois Department of Public Health
+View up to date information on how Illinois is handling COVID 19 from the IDPH.
+You can also visit the federal government’s COVID-19 website at COVID-19 | USAGov.

-8. Is there a number to call for health insurance and HMO inquiries?
+9. Is there a number to call for health insurance and HMO inquiries?

 Yes.
 If you have questions regarding health insurance and HMO inquiries, please call the Illinois Department of Insurance at (877) 527-9431.

-9. Is there a number to call for Medicare Beneficiaries and Caregiver Inquiries?
+10. Is there a number to call for Medicare Beneficiaries and Caregiver Inquiries?

 Yes.
 If you have questions regarding Medicare beneficiaries and caregiver inquiries, please call CMS at (800) 548-9034.